gageracer/edithor/example/uiresult.md

 **Segment 34:** (460 characters)

 She told me about growing up as Rebecca, about Michael's escalating obsession, about the trial.
 About choosing to disappear instead of living in constant fear.
 About becoming Sarah—a name she'd always liked, a fresh identity.
 About meeting me and realizing she couldn't fully let anyone in while living a lie.
 "I wanted to tell you so many times," she said.
-"But I was terrified of putting you in danger."
+"But I was terrified of putting you in danger.".
 "I would have helped," I said.
 "I know," she replied.

-**Segment 35:** (453 characters)
+**Segment 35:** (450 characters)

 "But I couldn't risk it.
 He was too dangerous, too unpredictable.
 And you... you were too important.
 The only good thing in my life at that time.
 I couldn't bear the thought of him hurting you because of me."
 She reached across the table and took my hand.
 "I'm sorry I left.
 I'm sorry I disappeared without explanation.
 I'm sorry I put you through hell."
 "I'm sorry you had to go through it at all," I said.
 We started dating again.
 Slowly this time.

 **Segment 36:** (443 characters)

 Getting to know each other without the shadow of danger hanging over us.
 She was different as Rebecca—more open, more relaxed.
 The wariness in her eyes gradually faded.
 She laughed more easily.
 Slept better.
 Started making plans for the future instead of constantly looking over her shoulder.
 We had date nights without her scanning the restaurant for exits.
 We took photos without her worrying about being found.
 Six months later, I proposed.

-**Segment 37:** (462 characters)
+**Segment 37:** (461 characters)

 Same bench in Bennett Park where I'd waited for her that terrible night.
 Where everything had fallen apart.
 I wanted to remake that memory into something beautiful.
 She cried when she said yes.
 "I never thought I'd get this," she said.
 "Normal life.
 Love.
 A future.
 I thought Michael took all of that from me."
 "He didn't," I told her.
 "You survived.
 You got away.
 You won."
 "We won," she corrected.
-"You waited for me."
+"You waited for me.".
 We got married on a Tuesday, of course.

 **Segment 38:** (466 characters)